victoria-uriostegui/victoria-uriostegui.github.io/index.md

 * Lab 4

     Lab 4, part 1 was a favorite because we got to create functions that did calculation conversions.
 We got to create functions, then would call them!
-At frist, this used to be hard for me to understand, but this lab helped my understanding.
+At first, this used to be hard for me to understand, but this lab helped my understanding.
 Creating the conversion functions was so useful and made for an interesting debugging session.

 * Lab 8